nirbar/PanelSwWixExtension/src/README.md

 ## PanelSwWixExtension WiX Elements

 - Bundle elements:
+  - *FileGlob*: In-code payload harvester with include and exclude glob patterns.
+Works in bundles and in packages
   - *ContainerTemplate*: A container template to which bundle payloads can be assigned
     - When using PanelSwWix4.Sdk, support 7z and Zip containers
   - *CustomSearch*: Use a BundleExtension to perform custom searches without having to implement a complete WiX extension